- Aging skid control systems faced obsolescence issues and presented risk of costly downtime

 - Reduced critical alarms resulting from system miscommunications that occurred several times per week

-Aging equipment has the potential to manifest into a multimillion-dollar issue for a biopharmaceutical companies if not addressed.
+Aging equipment has the potential to manifest into a multimillion-dollar issue for biopharmaceutical companies if not addressed.

 If the equipment were to experience a failure with no available spare parts, the production of high-value biological products would come to a costly halt and possibly also result in lost batches.